element-hq/ess-helm/README.md

 #### Restore

-1. Restore requires to recreate the namespace and the backed up secret in step 3 :
+1. Restore requires to recreate the namespace and the backed-up secret in step 3 :
 ```
 kubectl create ns ess
 kubectl apply -f secrets.yaml
 ```
-2. Redeploy the chart using the values backed up in step 2.
+2. Redeploy the chart using the values backed-up in step 2.
 3. Stop Synapse and Matrix Authentication Service workloads :
 ```
 kubectl scale sts -l "app.kubernetes.io/component=matrix-server" -n ess --replicas=0